-The Minimum donation fee at CottonTails is £45 for each neutered male or female rabbit, making a bonded pair £90.
+The Minimum donation fee at CottonTails is £60.00 for each neutered male or female rabbit, making a bonded pair £120.00.
 This includes neutering and full vaccination (Myxomatosis/RHD1 combined vaccine and also the new RHD2 vaccination).
 Our rabbits are also fully screened for dental disease whilst under anaesthetic for neutering, although this does not guarantee that dental disease will not appear in later life.
-Rabbits with dental disease or temperament problems are not offered for adoption.
+Rabbits with dental disease or significant temperament problems are not offered for adoption.
 A vaccination card with full details of the rabbit and its vaccination is issued when the rabbit is adopted.

 You will need a large hutch preferably 6 feet x 2 feet x 2 feet with the run permanently attached at all times, so the rabbits do not need to rely on you for their exercise.
 As the rabbits must have access to their run even at night, the run must be safe to make sure the rabbits can’t dig out out or foxes dig in.
 Putting the hutch and run on a patio is often the safest idea, and this also makes cleaning out easier too.
 Make sure all the catches are secure – using strong bolts works well but do have a look at the film below regarding accommodation and the bit about run top catches, as well as other really useful information essential to know before you go ahead and purchase rabbits.